ozkarii/audioDSP/README.md

 - Compiler and linker flags
 - Linux commands and using C++ on linux
 - Audio programming
+- How makefiles work
-- How to make a project with makefile
+- Working with git branches